-The Education Committee shall appoint one Trustee who is not a member of that Committee or the States.
+The Education, Sport and Culture Committee shall appoint one Trustee who is not a member of that Committee or the States.

-The Trustees appointed, as above, in consultation with the Racial Discrimination Forum and with the approval of the Policy and Resources Committee, shall appoint a further five independent Trustees.
+The Trustees appointed, as above, shall appoint a further 5 independent Trustees.

 - 5.2 The Committee shall, at one of its meetings, appoint one of its members to be Vice-Chair, another of its members to be Honorary Treasurer and another of its members to be Honorary Secretary for such a period, save as indicated in clause 5.4 below, as it shall determine.
-A Trustee shall, at no time, hold more than one such office within the Committee. - 5.3 The Committee may, as it sees fit, invite any person to attend its meetings and/or provide advice in an ex-officio capacity. - 5.4 All Trustees shall retire in rotation once every three years and may offer themselves for re-nomination and reelection.
-Such rotation to be organised in such a way as to provide for an orderly rotation over a three-year period.
-In the first instance - - The Chair, and the Trustee appointed solely by the Policy and Resources Committee will be appointed for a period of three years. - The Trustee appointed by the Home Affairs Committee and three of the independent Trustees will be appointed for a period of two years. - The Trustee appointed by the Education Committee and two of the independent Trustees will be appointed for a period of one year. - After the first year of appointment, all appointments shall be for a period of three years.
+A Trustee shall, at no time, hold more than one such office within the Committee. - 5.3 The Committee may, as it sees fit, invite any person to attend its meetings and/or provide advice in an exofficio capacity. - 5.4 All Trustees shall retire in rotation once every 3 years and may offer themselves for renomination and reelection.
+Such rotation is to be organised so as to provide for an orderly rotation over a 3-year period.
+In the first instance - - The Chair, and the Trustee appointed solely by the Policy and Resources Committee will be appointed for a period of 3 years.

+- The Trustee appointed by the Home Affairs Committee and 3 of the independent Trustees will be appointed for a period of 2 years. - The Trustee appointed by the Education Committee and 2 of the independent Trustees will be appointed for a period of one year. - After the first year of appointment, all appointments shall be for a period of 3 years.

-When a Trustee, who holds the honorary position of either Vice-Chair, Treasurer or Secretary retires, the Committee shall, as it sees fit, appoint another of its members to fill the vacant honorary position.
+When a Trustee who holds the honorary position of either Vice-Chair, Treasurer or Secretary retires, the Committee shall, as it sees fit, appoint another of its members to fill the vacant honorary position.